President & National Director - Sheila Shattuck,

 Treasurer, Chip Wilson

 Sheila Shattuck, a resident of Apache Junction, is an avid trail rider with a passion for the western lifestyle and keeping it alive for future generations.
 She is very active in many equine organizations and advocacy groups including, Superstition Horseman Association (SHA), where she currently holds the position of Program Director, the Arizona Trail Association, Friends of the Tonto, and the Tucson Saddle Club.
 She is also a lifetime member of the Indiana Trail Rider’s Association.
-Her other activities include Director of Arizona Cowgirls for Christ and Buckboard Ministries Cowboy Church.
+Her other activities include Director of Arizona Cowgirls for Christ.

 Chip was one of the Founding Members of the East Valley Back Country Horsemen and became Treasurer four years after the founding of our Chapter.
 He has been longtime supporter of the mission of BCHA — “Keeping Trails Open for All” — and will continue to be involved.
 Since moving to AJ in 1990, he has been involved with horse issues.
 He was President of the Superstition Horsemen’s Association (SHA) for seven years and is currently the President of the Arizona Horse Council.
 In addition, he is currently serving on the Arizona Department of Agriculture Board, Large Animal Commission.
 Chip has finished serving over 9 years on the AJ City Council and was just elected Mayor for the next two years.
 Chip will continue to be actively involved with EVBCH as your Treasurer.